kubevious/kubevious/COMMUNITY.md

 # Community
 There are many ways you can contribute to the project.
-Learn more at the [CONTRIBUTING](CONTRIBUTING guidelines).
+Learn more at the [CONTRIBUTING guidelines](CONTRIBUTING.md).

 ## Slack